ataibarkai/SemanticType/Readme.md

 ```

 The `gatewayMap` can come in handy whenever we have a restriction on our values
-which is not inherent in the underlying type.
+which is not inherent in our "mental" type, but not in the underlying data type.

 Examples include:
 * a `URL` type which is always url-escaped
-* a `SQLCommand` type which is always escaped (and not prone to SQL-injection attacks)
+* a `SQLCommand` type which is always sql-escaped (and not prone to SQL-injection attacks)
 * a `LevelInSomeBuilding` type which does not allow values below -1 nor above 72 (the lowest and highest levels in SomeBuilding).
 * etc.